nqay/nq.github.io/_pages/blogs.md

 author_profile: true
 ---

+<i>The following blogs were published as part of the Boston Congress of Public Health Fellowship</i>

 * **What's Public Health and Food Systems Got to Do with Each Other?** 2022 <a>https://bcphr.org/qayyum-blog-1/</a>[link]
 * **Adolescent Health and Nutrition: Critical Time for a Critical Time**.
 2022 <a>https://bcphr.org/qayyum-blog-6/</a>[link]
 * **Are Food Systems Failing Women?**.
 2022 <a>https://bcphr.org/qayyum-blog-5/</a>[link]